Israeli army attacks on Rafah, bombing of houses in Gaza, more than 100 Palestinian martyrs

 On the other hand, efforts are being made for a ceasefire in Gaza, Turkey’s intelligence chief met with Hamas Rahman Ismail Haniyeh in Qatar, in which they also discussed aid in Gaza and the release of hostages.

-Germany expressed concern over the plan of Israeli military operation in Rafah
+Germany expressed concern over the plan for Israeli military operation in Rafah

 German Foreign Minister Annalina Bierbock has expressed concern over Israel’s military operation in the Rafah safe zone, which is involved in the killing of thousands of Palestinians.